Elgin, Quebec

 Elgin is a rural municipality in Quebec, Canada.
-The population as of the Canada 2016 Census was 394.
-It is located southwest of Huntingdon and bounded by the Trout and Chateauguay rivers and the Canada–United States border.
+The population as of the 2021 Canadian census was 389.
+It is located southwest of Huntingdon and bounded by the Trout and Châteauguay rivers and the Canada–United States border.

 History

 The Municipality of the Township of Elgin was formed in 1855, with the present town hall being built in 1869.
 Its small fields and many stone houses attest to the first Scottish settlers who began arriving in the early 19th century.
+It was named in honour of James Bruce, 8th Earl of Elgin, who had become popular with French Canadians for passing the Rebellion Losses Bill in 1849 to compensate the victims of the 1837 Uprising.

+In 2009, the township municipality changed statutes to become a regular municipality.

 Geography

 The municipality is situated on the border with the United States, 14 kilometres south-west of Huntingdon, Quebec.
 It is one of the two southernmost communities in Quebec, along with Hinchinbrooke, with their tripoint with New York on the Châteauguay River being the southernmost point in the province.

 Communities

 The following locations reside within the municipality's boundaries: